 Please check your inbox to download our guide.

 You can follow general graphic design principles, but keep in mind that a podcast artwork needs more pizazz to catch the attention of new listeners.
-There are also some constraints and rules you’d have to brief your designer on or follow if you are a podcaster who does their own artwork.
+There are also some constraints and rules you’d have to brief your designer on in their design process or follow if you are a podcaster about to design your own logo.

 So, if you dabble in the art of podcasting, in this article, we’ll offer some rules for designing good podcast logos, and apply great examples of highly popular podcasts that nailed their logos.